Minimal codewords arising from the incidence of points and hyperplanes in projective spaces: Minimal codewords

 \section{Minimal codewords}

-In this section, we aim to (partially) characterise the minimal codewords of $\mc_{n-1}(n,q)$.
-To this end, we make use of the same assumptions as in Section \ref{Sect_MinWeight}; in particular, we assume that $n\geq2$ and that $q>27$ is not prime.
+In this section, we will partially characterise the minimal codewords of $\mc_{n-1}(n,q)$.
+To this end, we make use of the same assumptions made at the beginning of Section \ref{Sect_MinWeight}, although this time we can include the case $n=2$ (and make use of Theorem \ref{Res_SzonyiZsuzsa}).
+As noted below the statement of Theorem \ref{Thm_MainHyperplane}, the assumptions on $q$ need not be explicitly written down for the theorem to be true; the same holds for the theorems arising in this section.
+Hence, we may (silently) assume that $n\geq2$, $q=p^h$ with $h\geq2$ and that

-Also, we focus on codewords of $\mc_{n-1}(n,q)$ of weight at most $W(n,q)$ (see Section \ref{Sect_MinWeight}).
+Furthermore, we focus on codewords of $\mc_{n-1}(n,q)$ of weight at most $W(n,q)$ (see Section \ref{Sect_MinWeight}).
 In light of this, define

 for each codeword $c\in\mc_{n-1}(n,q)$.